Oxaide

 What is C-rate in battery storage?
 C-rate meaning and why aggressive cycling matters

 In battery storage, C-rate is a shorthand for how fast the battery is being charged or discharged relative to its capacity.
-Commercially, C-rate matters because operating aggressiveness changes heat, efficiency, degradation pressure, and how believable long-term performance assumptions really are.
+The important bit is how that operating aggressiveness changes heat, efficiency, degradation pressure, and how believable long-term performance assumptions really are.

 Quick answer